Skip to content

 Mary D. Lewis

 Mary D. Lewis is Robert Walton Goelet Professor of French History at Harvard University and affiliated faculty at the Harvard Law School.
-She is also a resident faculty at the Minda de ...
+Her current research interests center around international and imperial history ...

 Close